LookRain/async-data-hooks/README.template.md

 # ⚓Async Data Hooks

-A set of React custom hooks for data fetching and posting with xstate integrated, providing precise state transitions without the risk of yielding impossible states.
+A set of React custom hooks for data requesting and posting with xstate integrated, providing precise state transitions without the risk of yielding impossible states.

 ## Installation